dotnet/arcade/repro-environment.md

 1. Machine is setup and configured so a reproduction can happen
 1. Product is (re)built and test run  (yes for now, we'll rebuild the whole thing)
 1. Dev investigates failure
+1. Environment is decommisioned once the dev is done, or according to policy

 For the start of a more complete requirements list, and possible systems/tools to round out the solution in the future, please read the rest of this mini-doc.